benblack769/GraphOptimizer/README.md

     python refrence_test.py

-You can run the full ANN implementation with
+You can run the full ANN implementation on the MNIST handwriting dataset with

     python main.py